-Fresh ginger is a staple at my house, as I love to throw it in my daily smoothies, use it for warm tea in the winter, and refreshing iced teas this in the spring and summer.
-Ginger is a wonderful way to boost the circulation of blood in your body, warms the system, eases digestion, and boost your immune system.
+Fresh ginger is a staple at my house, as I love to throw it in my daily smoothies, use it for warm tea in the winter, and refreshing iced teas in the spring and summer.
+Ginger is a wonderful way to boost the circulation of blood in your body, warm the system, ease digestion, and boost your immune system.

 Curcumin is the main anti-inflammatory component found in Turmeric.
-Adding some fat (ex. coconut oil, coconut fat) and freshly ground black pepper increases the bioavailability in which our bodies can absorb the curcumin in our bodies by 2000%.
+Adding some fat (for example, avocado) and freshly ground black pepper increases its bioavailability.

 You could also serve this as a hot tea during the colder winter and fall months.

 How do you like to use ginger and turmeric?
 What variation of Iced Tea is your favorite?

 I’d love to hear your feedback in the comments below for this Turmeric Ginger Iced Tea!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking

 - Measuring Cups and Spoons